 In addition, if you are convicted of what is referred to as a ‘criminal lifestyle offence’, then the Court can make a number of assumptions about the source of your wealth and your family’s, going back at least six years from the date of the investigation.
 So it’s vital that you benefit from expert advice at the earliest stage.

 At Eldwick Law, we provide highly-specialist confiscation solicitors who can draw on a pool of knowledge and resources to ensure that you’re provided with expert representation.
-For example, we may be able to negotiate a suitable agreement for payment, or challenge the veracity of the prosecution’s statement by instructing expert forensic accountants to rebut the Crown’s assumptions.
+For example, we aim to negotiate a suitable agreement for payment, or challenge the veracity of the prosecution’s statement by instructing expert forensic accountants to rebut the Crown’s assumptions.
+Further, we understand how emotionally difficult this can be and ensure sensitively throughout the process whilst offering our full support.